wink-link/winklink-doc/docs/en/vrf.md

 ## Before you start

-Maintainers for WINKLink need to understand how the TRON platform works, and know about smart contract deployment and the process of calling them.
+Maintainers for WINkLink need to understand how the TRON platform works, and know about smart contract deployment and the process of calling them.
 You're suggested to read related [TRON official documents](https://cn.developers.tron.network/), particularly those on contract deployment on TronIDE.

 Prepare Node Account.
 You're suggested to read related [Node account preparation doc](https://docs.winklink.org/v1/doc/en/deploy.html#prepare-node-account)